fluid-project/infusion/README.txt

 The pages include tutorials, API descriptions, testing procedures, and data-gathering approaches.
 To make the manual pages easy to navigate we have added the following guides:

-    * The above-mentioned landing page, which links to all of our documenation.
+    * The above-mentioned landing page, which links to all of our documentation.
     * A link to the documentation appears at the top of the left-side wiki navigation bar with the name "Infusion Documentation".